 Recipe Notes

-Note 1: Parmesan cheese: We like to use a block of Parmesan cheese and grate it right over the wedges with a microplane.
-This gives the cheese the best possible texture and it melts perfectly over the hot potatoes.
+Note 1: I like to use a block of Parmesan cheese and grate it right over the wedges with a fine grater.
+This gives the cheese the best possible texture, and it melts perfectly over the hot potatoes.

-Note 2: Give 'em space!: The more space the Potato Wedges have, the better they roast.
-If the potatoes are overlapping on a sheet pan they end up steaming instead of roasting.
+Note 2: The more space the Potato Wedges have, the better they roast.
+If the potatoes overlap, they steam instead of roast.
 If they steam, they’ll taste soggy instead of deliciously caramelized.
 (Crowded potatoes will also take longer to roast).

-Note 3: Flipping the potatoes: If the potatoes stick to the pan, that means they're not ready to flip.
-When they're ready, they'll release easily from pan.
+Note 3: If the potatoes stick to the pan, that means they’re not ready to flip.
+When they’re ready, they’ll release easily from pan.
 If potatoes stick, give them a few more minutes to reach the proper degree of doneness.

 Serving: 1serving | Calories: 281kcal | Carbohydrates: 43g | Protein: 5g | Fat: 11g | Saturated Fat: 2g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 8g | Sodium: 594mg | Potassium: 979mg | Fiber: 3g | Sugar: 1g | Vitamin A: 4IU | Vitamin C: 13mg | Calcium: 33mg | Iron: 2mg